1jour1vin

 Wine rated (2024 guide) 96/100

-The vintage produces a wine with beautiful brightness, generous fruit, and delicate substance.
-The whole is complete, balanced, and very classically "Saint-Julien."
-The silky texture leads to an admirable finish that lingers with freshness.
+This vintage produces a wine with a beautiful brilliance, featuring generous fruit and a delicate body.
+The wine is well-rounded, balanced, and very classically “Saint-Julien.”
+Its silky texture leads to an admirable finish that lingers with a refreshing freshness.

 About the estate:

-Since 2011, this iconic Saint-Julien estate has been owned half by Pierre Castel and half by the Japanese group Suntory.
-It enjoys an excellent reputation, consistently producing elegant and easy-drinking wines.
-While not the most expressive, they also age very well.
-Like many Médoc wines, the château has brought its winemaking facilities up to date and seems to be making further progress in the precision of its wines.
+Since 2011, this iconic Saint-Julien estate has been owned equally by Pierre Castel and the Japanese group Suntory.
+It enjoys an excellent reputation, consistently producing elegant and always easy-drinking wines.
+While not the most flamboyant, they also age very well.
+Like many Médoc estates, the château has brought its winemaking facilities up to date and appears to be making further strides in the precision of its wines.

 Wine Enthusiast